bablokb/circuitpython-vameter/README.md

 voltage/current meter based on the following components:

   - INA219 breakout
-  - Mini OLED display with 128x64 (based on a SSD1306-chip)
+  - Mini OLED display with 128x64 (based on a SSD1306-chip) or
+  - SPI TFT-1.8" display (based on a ST7735R-chip)
   - 4x3 touchpad (based on a MPR121-chip)

 Measurements are shown on the display and written as CSV to the